Strobesstrobes

 What is social engineering penetration testing?

 Social engineering penetration testing is an authorized assessment that uses deception to test whether employees and processes can be manipulated into granting access, revealing credentials, or performing harmful actions.
-It targets the human layer instead of (or before) the technical one, simulating the methods a real attacker uses to gain an initial foothold.
+It targets the human layer rather than (or before) the technical one, simulating how a real attacker gains an initial foothold across four channels: phishing, vishing, smishing, and physical pretexting.

-It is usually one component of a wider engagement.
 On its own it produces a phishing or pretexting assessment; combined with technical exploitation and post-compromise activity it becomes a full red team assessment.
-Either way it complements rather than replaces technical testing across the types of penetration testing an organization runs.
+It complements rather than replaces the technical work across the types of penetration testing an organization runs, because the human foothold is what the rest of the attack chain builds on.

 Social engineering channels at a glance